We've been supporting Operation Sceptre by continuing our work with Project Zao to reduce knife crime in Derbyshire.

 She said: “A few weeks ago, Roxy and I were invited to go to the British Ironworks Centre and the sculpture they are doing is a 20ft angel made completely of knives handed in during amnesties.

 “It’s incredible and it was profound and breath-taking.
 Suddenly, I didn’t feel alone.
 We were allowed to engrave my son’s name on one of the knives and it will be put in the left wing of the angel and it is stunningly beautiful and stunningly grotesque in equal measure.”

 Derby County's support

-Our knife amnesty is also being supported by Derby County, with Will Hughes talking to us about his thoughts on carrying knives, and why he supports our campaign:
+Our knife amnesty was also supported by Derby County, with former midfielder Will Hughes talking to us about his thoughts on carrying knives, and why he supports our campaign:

 - Officers from our Safer Neighbourhood teams across the city of Derby have been working with residents and partners, conducting knife sweeps in two of the city's parks.

 - A mum of a 21-year-old knife crime murder victim has taken part in a Derby youth summit of 400 young people, to speak about the dangers of carrying a knife.

 - Our officers in the Amber Valley are set to visit schools in the area as we continue with our work to prevent and reduce knife crime in Derbyshire.

 - A man has been sent to prison after he was arrested by our officers earlier this week for carrying a knife in Derby city centre.

 - A man has appeared at court charged with possession of a knife and public order offences in Chesterfield.